12 Digital Branding Trends for Reaching Customers

 - 70% of B2B content goes to waste due to poor targeting (Demand Gen Report)

-- 91% of customers would instead get content from a brand instead of traditional advertising (MDG Advertising)
+- 91% of customers would rather get content from a brand instead of traditional advertising (MDG Advertising)

 Types of Content Driving Results